liaoya/packer-template/README.md

 # packer-template

 My own packer template repository.
-I prefer to build a customized image based on official CentOS or Fedora vagrant box, extract qcow2 files
+I prefer to build a customized image based on official CentOS or Fedora vagrant box, extract qcow2 files.

+The only reason I want to build fedora is the official build use plain disk layout

 ## Prepare